DjangoGirls/organizer-manual/tutorial/README.md

 ## Can I use my own resource?

-Yes, but make sure you've tested it before on someone.
+Yes, but ask us and make sure you've tested it before on someone.

 ## I found a bug in the tutorial!